Newfund

 Newfund is a venture capital firm focused on early stage investment in France and the United States.
-Founded in 2008, it had raised more than 230 million euros as of September 2018, mostly from entrepreneurs, business leaders, and family offices.
+Founded in 2008, it had raised more than €400 million in funding by 2025, mostly from entrepreneurs, business leaders, and family offices.
 It typically invests between €500,000 and €2m per company.
 It has repeatedly been listed among the most significant venture capital funds in France.

 Investments

 Newfund's geographical scope of investment is in France and the United States, including a dedicated fund in the Nouvelle-Aquitaine Region and the Basque Country initiated in December 2018.
 Its sectoral scope has included web-enabled services, health technology, financial technology, and since 2021, neuroscience and mental health.

-Notable companies in which Newfund is an investor include Aircall, a cloud-based phone services provider; Red Luxury, a Paris-based designer of fashion watches and jewelry; and FairMoney, a prominent digital bank in Nigeria.

-Notable exits have included Medtech, a robotic surgery company that developed the ROSA robot, listed on Euronext Paris from November 2013, and purchased in July 2016 by Zimmer Biomet; Luckey Homes, a Paris-based concierge services company, purchased in December 2018 by Airbnb; Beyond Ratings, an ESMA-registered credit rating agency, purchased in June 2019 by London Stock Exchange Group; Eqinov, an energy efficiency services provider, purchased in February 2022 by Acciona Energy; Tageos, a designer and manufacturer of RFID labels, purchased in March 2022 by Fedrigoni; and In2Bones, a medical device designer and manufacturer, purchased in June 2022 by Conmed Corporation.